SansGuidon/bookmarks/README.md

 * [IKnowWhatYouDownload](https://iknowwhatyoudownload.com/en/peer/) - Detailed statistic for torrent downloads and distributions for your or specific IP address
 * [Carl Chenet](https://carlchenet.com/the-slack-threat/) - (2017) The Slack Threat | why you may need alternatives to slack
 * [JC Brand](https://opkode.com/blog/slacks-bait-and-switch/) - (2018) Slack's bait and switch | We all know the real reason Slack has closed off their gateways.
 Their business model dictates that they should.
 They're a typical walled garden, information silo or Siren Server
+* [Shodan](https://www.shodan.io/explore) - Explore the Internet | Discover the Internet using search queries shared by other users.
+Cams, Webcams, Default passwords...

 # Productivity
 > News